boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 So what about facets.
 Which searchcode has for filtering down by language, repository or source.
 These need to be calculated for each search.
 Also this turned out to be really painful.
 Working with 200 millon of anything is a serious pain.
 It was easily the most annoying bit of code I ran into that was just not fast enough no matter what I did.

+It turns out though that this is a semi solved problem with papers such as https://en.wikipedia.org/wiki/HyperLogLog https://github.com/axiomhq/hyperloglog around to help with this.
+But who has time to read dusty old papers when we could code!
+Seriously though don't do that.
+I did have a quick look through these and I don't think my data sets are at a large enough level to need them... yet.

 The filter itself can be done with a very small bloom filter, since it only needs to store 3 keywords in it.
 But it does raise an interesting property.
 Generally inside sphinx/manticore/elasticsearch/lucene you can only have a single filter value per filter for any document.
 This works well for things that sit in one category such as what language is this code written in.
 But what about things like what licence is this under?
 Its possible something is dual licenced, so it could be both MIT or BSD for example.
 This is something that the bloom filter can work with because you can assign it to both!
 In traditional indexes you create a new field, and put the values in there and then use regular AND/OR queries to deal with, which is what the bloom filter is doing in effect.
+Something for me to consider later.

 So anyway back to facets.
 Given our 200 million documents how long does it take to determine what languages are in the result set.